pudly/schmopera-hugo/content/articles/an-open-letter-to-a-rude-bunch-of-operagoers.md

 date = "2017-02-23T08:49:00-05:00"
 lastmod = "2017-09-22T11:30:00-04:00"
 publishDate = "2017-02-24T04:24:00-05:00"
-slug = "an-open-letter-to-a-rude-bunch-of-operagoers"
-title = "An open letter to a rude bunch of operagoers"
+short_description = "Maybe you were dragged to the opera against your will.
+Maybe you were guilted into seeing the show, because you knew someone in it.
+Maybe you were hangry, or maybe your ass fell asleep.
+Or maybe Occam's Razor applies to you and your disruptive crew, and you're rude, phone-addicted people who can't read the room." slug = "an-open-letter-to-a-rude-bunch-of-operagoers" title = "An open letter to a rude bunch of operagoers"
 +++